johnshearing/PrivateKeyVault/README.md

 -----END PGP PUBLIC KEY BLOCK-----
 ```

 Now we will see how to get this public key file out of Bob's PrivateKeyVault, email it to Alice, and get it into her Vault without ever connecting the Vaults to any other devices.
 They will not be using a thumbdrive, no WiFi, no Bluetooth, no ethernet cable, no USB cable - no connections of any kind to other devices.
 By preserving the airgap during the transfer process we prevent Mallory from gaining access to the PrivateKeyVaults.
-So he can not use spyware to read how Alice makes her cakes so super moist and delicious.
+So he cannot use spyware to read how Alice makes her cakes so super moist and delicious.
 * To do all this we will start by outputing an entire text file to the touch screen in the form of QR-Codes.
   * The following command will display several QR-codes sequentially on the touchscreen.
   * There will be one QR-Code for each line in the file.
   * Execute the following line of code:
   * `base64 bob@gmail.com_pubkey.asc | while read r; do echo $r | qrencode -t ANSIUTF8; sleep .3; done`
-  * You should see several QR-Codes displayed sequencially on your touch screen.
+  * You should see several QR-Codes displayed sequentially on your touch screen.
   * The part of the command that reads `sleep .3` means display each QR-Code for .3 seconds.
   * You can change this value if you want.
   * You can substitute the name of any text file for `bob@gmail.com_pubkey.asc` in the command above.